infracost/docs/docs/getting_started.md

 ---
 slug: /
 title: Getting started
-description: Get started with Infracost in your Terraform workflow, integrate it into your pull requests and CI pipeline and view cost estimates for your AWS/Google cloud infrastructure.
+description: Get started with Infracost in your Terraform workflow, integrate it into your pull requests and CI pipeline and view cost estimates for your AWS/Google/Azure cloud infrastructure.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Infracost shows cloud cost estimates for infrastructure-as-code projects such as Terraform.
-It helps developers, devops and others to quickly see a cost breakdown and compare different options upfront.
+It helps DevOps, SRE and developers to quickly see a cost breakdown and compare different options upfront.

 If you're upgrading from an older version to `v0.8`, please see the [**migration guide**](/docs/guides/v0.8_migration).